pmndrs/zustand/docs/reference/combine.md

 ### `getState` function

 The `getState` function lets you access to the current state.
-It can be stale on async operations.
+It can be stale on asynchronous operations.

 ### `subscribe` function